Fgc17/react-for-component/README.md

 # For Component for React

 This package provides a utility component that simplifies the usage of .map() function in React.
-It allows you to iterate over an array of items and render a component for each item, with the flexibility of providing a fallback component in case the array is empty.
+It allows you to iterate over an array of items and render a component for each item, with the flexibility of providing a fallback component in case the array is empty and also automatically assign keys with the identifier prop.

 ## Install